piyush55/Explore-and-Summarize-Data/README.md

-# Explore and Summarize Data
+# Explore and Summarize E-commerce Data with R
 **Ioannis K Breier**

-## Explore and summarize Data with R. Project 5 of the Udacity Data Analyst Nanodegree.
+### Project 5 of the Udacity Data Analyst Nanodegree.

 E-commerce is one of the fastest growing economic sectors worldwide.
 Typically e-commerce datasets are proprietary and consequently hard to find among publicly available data.